Choose another writer in this calendar: by name: by birthday from the calendar.

 illustrated by famous drawings by Leonardo da Vinci and later William

-Blake, refers to his theory of ideal human proportions presented in
+Blake, refers to his theory of ideal human proportions presented in the

-Book III: "For if a man be placed flat on his back, with hands and feet
+book III: "For if a man be placed flat on his back, with hands and feet

 extebded, and a pair of compasses centred at his navel, the fingers and